 - Kali Carbonicum: For exhaustion with back pain.
 Weakness, difficulty breathing, and stitching pains in the back or chest.

-Remedies for Emotional and Mental Symptoms
+Emotional and Mental Symptoms

 - Ignatia Amara: For emotional trauma and grief.
 Mood swings, sadness, and a lump-in-throat sensation.